Russ Banham: U.S. Embassy

 Banham was nominated for the 1987 Pulitzer Prize for Investigative Journalism by The Journal of Commerce for a series of articles he wrote disputing government reports that the Soviet Union had embedded the concrete walls of the U.S. Embassy in Moscow with eavesdropping devices.
 The U.S. demanded that the Soviets tear down the embassy and build a new one at their expense.
-Through an anonymous source, a high-ranking government official in the Nixon administration, Banham learned that the government had purchased a secret insurance policy proving there were "no bugs," the source stated.
+Through an anonymous source, a high-ranking government official in the Nixon administration, Banham learned that the government had purchased a secret insurance policy making it extremely unlikely that the embassy building was bugged, the source stated.
 Banham filed a Freedom of Information request for the insurance policy, learning that it was underwritten by American International Group, Inc., and reinsured by Ingosstrakh, the Russian state insurer.
 In effect, the Soviet Union would be on the hook financially for repairing damage to the building.
-The finding made it extremely unlikely the Soviets would deliberately damage to the Embassy building, given the impact of an exorbitantly expensive tear-down and geopolitical crisis.
+The finding made it extremely unlikely the Soviets would deliberately damage their new Embassy building, given the impact of an exorbitantly expensive tear-down and geopolitical crisis.
 The articles were cited in the Congressional Record.
 The Cold War ended before the alleged eavesdropping devices were ever ascertained.